Prevent Mud Fever 5 Different Ways

-Ok, maybe using the word “easy” is wrong here.
-To prevent mud fever it’s a significant effort with lots of angles to attack.
+Maybe using the word “easy” is wrong here.
+To prevent mud fever takes a significant effort with many angles to attack.
 Unfortunately, the most obvious solution to getting rid of mud fever is the absolute hardest to do.
+And that would be banishing mud from all the land.
+Instead, focus on minimizing muddy areas, being diligent about signs of mud fever, reducing skin damage, and working with your vet if you notice those tell-tale crusty scabs.

 Jump to videos and shopping